 Turn the warnings indicated in the argument warning-list into

 errors.
-The compiler will stop on an error as soon as one of these
+The compiler will stop with an error when one of these

 the -w option: an uppercase character turns the corresponding